pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 :ref:`Page` handling is at the core of MuPDF's functionality.

 * You can render a page into a raster or vector (SVG) image, optionally zooming, rotating, shifting or shearing it.
 * You can extract a page's text and images in many formats and search for text strings.
+* For PDF documents many more methods are available to add text or images to pages.

-First, a page object must be created.
+First, a :ref:`Page` must be created.
 This is a method of :ref:`Document`:

 >>> page = doc.loadPage(n)        # represents page n of the document (0-based)
 >>> page = doc[n]                 # short form